om-network/components/README.md

 ### How to get started developing a component?
 - Copy the `example` folder
 - Rename the folder to `{token}`
-- Start storybook yarn storybook.
+- Start storybook `yarn storybook`.
 - Develop

 ### When can users use your components in their pages?